Prague – Best Things & Sites & Tips to Know!

 St. Nicholas Church in Prague, 2sistersrecipes.com

-Also, St. Nicholas Church is located in the Old Town Square and the tour is FREE!
+Additionally, St. Nicholas Church is situated in the Old Town Square, and the tour is free.

 Mozart Opera House in Prague, by 2sistersrecipes.com

-The famous Wolfgang Amadeus Mozart conducted his first masterpiece of Don Giovanni here in Prague in 1787 in this Estates Opera Theater. ย If you love the arts and love opera, click hereย to this site to purchase tickets to any upcoming operas when visiting Prague.
+The famous Wolfgang Amadeus Mozart conducted his first masterpiece of Don Giovanni, here in Prague in 1787 in the Estates Opera Theater.
+If you love the arts and love opera, click here to this site to purchase tickets to any upcoming operas when visiting Prague.

-Travel Tip:ย ย Czech Republic currency is in crowns.
-The exchange rate is approximately $1 (US dollar) equals 22 crowns. ย So you will need to do some math in your head, or use your phone as a calculator.
+Travel Tip: The Czech Republic is in crowns.
+The exchange rate is approximately $1 (US dollar) equals 22 crowns.
+So you will need to do some math in your head, or use your phone as a calculator.

 Prague, the Best Things, Sites and Tips to Know! by 2sistersrecipes.com